-Statement of persons nominated for the following contested wards - Contested elections
+Statement of persons nominated - Parish elections 28 June 2018

 Becoming a parish councillor is a great way to represent and make positive changes to your local community.